SBK

 PerL

 SBK can be deployed in distributed nodes using applications SBM, SBK-GEM and SBK-GEM-YAL.
-SBK can be executed on the multiple nodes and performance results can be aggregated into one master node called SBM (Storage Benchmark Monitor).
+SBK can be executed on multiple nodes and performance results can be aggregated into one master node called SBM (Storage Benchmark Monitor).

 SBK Eco System